Techtonica/curriculum/deploying/deploying-to-heroku.md

 # Issue 1358 Notes
 Issue comments/suggestions will appear <span style='color:red'>in red text</span>.
-Non-code changes are likely not commented and will on be visible on ???WHAT'S THAT CALLED??? (i.e. grammar, spelling)
+Non-code changes are likely not commented (i.e. grammar, spelling).

-Note: I have not followed previous curriculum instruction prior to complete this issue.
-I did not build the apps as a student would prior to this issue, I utilized student code on GitHub which required some breaking apart and rebuild to follow the Deployment instructions.
-I may also have been limited in following some instructions by my own new learning with respect to the topic (specifically database).
+Note: I did not have the benefit of completing the prerequisites as a student would.
+I utilized student code on GitHub which required some breaking apart and rebuilding to follow the Deployment instructions.
+I may also have been limited in following some instructions by my own new learning with respect to the topic (specifically database integration).

 # Deploying your project to Heroku